The AI Money Trap, Part Two

 Microsoft has its own infrastructure and has every incentive to cut out middlemen when it's able to meet supply with the demand itself owns, or at least rather than subcontracts out, simply because middlemen add costs and shrink margins.

-If Microsoft walks what's left, how does it service its
+If Microsoft walks what's left, how does it service

+its ongoing obligations and the debt?
 In all of these cases, data center developers seem to have very few options as to making actual money.

-We have companies spending billions of dollars to vastly expand their data center footprint, but very little evidence that doing so results in revenue, let alone some some sort of payoff event.
+We have companies spending billions of dollars to vastly expand their data center footprint, but very little evidence that doing so results in revenue, let alone some sort of payoff event.

 And similarly, the actual capital expenditures they're making are much smaller than those of big tech.